ryantroll/Hirely-MVP/README.md

 Users and Authentication
 -------------
 Logged in user presented in "AuthService.currentUser" and "AuthService.currentUserID" object when undefined user considered loged out.
+Attention needed when updating current user profile in DB AuthService need to be notifed with updateCurrentUser method to make sure logged in user in fron-end is not out of sync.
 The above objects used to notify controllars and modify the views accordingly only the true securiyt check and login session managment is handled by Firebase SDK so far.
 AuthService as angular service singelton object will provide the currentUser and currentUserID properties